-Jack Astor's, which accounted for approximately 75% of Pooled Revenue in Q2 2017, had a decline in SSS(2) of 1.4% in Q2 2017 and generated SSSG(2) of 0.4% in YTD 2017.
-Jack Astor's SSS(2) in Q2 2017 were impacted by the temporary closure of three locations during the quarter to complete renovations.
+Jack Astor's, which accounted for approximately 77% of Pooled Revenue in Q3 2017, generated SSSG(2) of 3.8% and 1.6% in O3 2017 and YTD 2017, respectively.
+Jack Astor's sales in O3 2017 and YTD 2017 were favourably impacted by improved sales performance at certain locations that have been recently renovated, including increases in beverage sales at these locations, as SIR has implemented enhanced beverage programs as part of its renovation program.
+SIR plans to continue with renovations at additional Jack Astor's locations to drive SSSG(2).
+Q3 2017 sales were also positively impacted by a major nationwide media marketing campaign during the quarter.
+SIR completed renovations at the Jack Astor's location in Dartmouth, Nova Scotia in Q3 2017.
+This location was closed for a total of nine days in the quarter, compared to the closure of one Jack Astor's location in O3 2016 for five days for renovations.
+Jack Astor's SSS(2) in O3 2017 continued to be impacted by two restaurants affected by their weakened local economies (Jack Astor's in Calgary, Alberta and Jack Astor's in St. John's, Newfoundland).
+Certain Jack Astor's locations near the Air Canada Centre and the Rogers Centre were also negatively impacted by an overall decrease in event attendance in Q3 2017 compared to Q3 2016.
+In addition to the aforementioned factors that impacted SSS(2) in Q3 2017, YTD 2017 SSSG(2) was impacted by the closure of five other Jack Astor's locations for renovations (Barrie, Whitby, Front Street in downtown Toronto, Vaughan, and Brampton, Ontario), for a combined total of 55 days, compared to one additional renovation in YTD 2016, closed for a total of 11 days.
 The location on Front Street in Toronto, one of SIR's highest volume Jack Astor's locations, completed a renovation that was more extensive than other locations, resulting in a longer than normal closure.
 This location was closed for 20 days in Q2 2017.
-The locations in Vaughan and Brampton, Ontario were closed for a combined total of 19 days in the quarter.
-Only one location was closed in Q2 2016, for 11 days, to complete renovations.
-Jack Astor's sales in Q2 2017 and YTD 2017 were favourably impacted by improved sales performance at certain locations that have been recently renovated, including increases in beverage sales at these locations, as SIR has implemented enhanced beverage programs as part of its renovation program.
-SIR plans to continue with renovations at additional Jack Astor's to drive SSSG(2).
-Jack Astor's SSS(2) in Q2 2017 continued to be impacted by two restaurants affected by their weakened local economies (Jack Astor's in Calgary, Alberta and Jack Astor's in St. John's, Newfoundland).
-In addition to the aforementioned factors that impacted SSS(2) in Q2 2017, YTD 2017 SSSG(2) were impacted by the closure of two other Jack Astor's locations for renovations (Barrie and Whitby, Ontario), for a combined total of 16 days, compared to no additional renovations in YTD 2016.

-Canyon Creek had SSSG(2) of 1.4% in Q2 2017 and a decline in SSS(2) of 0.7% in YTD 2017.
-The Q2 2017 SSSG(2) is primarily the result of the downtown Toronto Canyon Creek location benefiting from a local marketing campaign during the quarter.
-The YTD 2017 decline is primarily due to the impact of a significant competitive intrusion at one of the eight Canyon Creek locations, which had a decline in SSS(2) of 12.6% in YTD 2017.
+Canyon Creek had $SSSG^{(2)}$ of 1.3% in Q3 2017 and a decline in $SSS^{(2)}$ of 0.1% in YTD 2017.
+The Q3 2017 $SSSG^{(2)}$ is primarily the result of the downtown Toronto Canyon Creek location continuing to benefit from a local marketing campaign during the quarter, as well as improved sales performance at certain locations outside downtown Toronto.
+The YTD 2017 decline is primarily due to the impact of a significant competitive intrusion at one of the eight Canyon Creek locations, which had a decline in $SSS^{(2)}$ of 12.4% in YTD 2017, partially offset by the improved sales performance at the downtown Toronto location and at certain locations outside downtown Toronto.
+Subsequent to Q3 2017, effective October 15, 2017, the Canyon Creek location in Etobicoke, Ontario, which had been impacted by the aforementioned competitive intrusion, was permanently closed.